Ready to Retire

 Congratulations, you’ve made the decision to retire!

 We’re here to help you navigate important next steps in the journey.
 The first step you need to take is to understand what you need to do and to be prepared.
-There are a lot of decisions you’ll have to make, documents to gather, and filing dates to meet before you can begin to collect your monthly lifetime DERP Pension Benefit.
+There are a lot of decisions you’ll have to make, documents to gather, and filing dates to meet before you can begin to collect your lifetime monthly DERP Pension Benefit.
 Because your choices uniquely impact your retirement future, it’s important to give yourself enough time to review your DERP Plus Benefits and options to ensure your countdown to retirement is on track and there are no delays.
 Let’s get started!

 Five Steps to Take to Ensure a Smooth Transition to Retirement